And what’s your answer to the question God asked Adam and Eve?

-Do you seek for answers everywhere but at the source?
+Do you seek answers everywhere except the Source?

 Do you go on a wild goose chase, searching for the right answer?
 You know where you can find the answer, but you ignore the obvious, wasting time and energy searching at the wrong places.

-You search among family, friends and strangers, but you don’t find what you seek.
-When you’ve exhausted all possibilities, you’ve hit the brick wall, and there’s no other option left, you return to the source.
+You search for solutions among family, friends, and strangers, but you don’t find what you seek.
+When you’ve exhausted all possibilities, when you’ve hit the brick wall, and there’s no other option left, you return to the Source.